hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/supergraph-modeling/3-create-subgraphs.md

 ### Add the subgraph to the default build profile

-Make the `subgraphs` section of our `build-profile.yaml` in the root of the project should look like this:
+Make the `subgraphs` section of our `build-profile.yaml` in the root of the project look like this:

 ```yaml
 # other configuration above